Dog Gear Updated May 25, 2026

 Editorial illustration — not a product photo

 Somewhere in the first month home with a baby, you’ll watch your dog inhale dinner in forty seconds and think: I wish that took longer.
 Not for the dog’s dignity — for the schedule.
 Dog mealtime and baby chaos windows overlap with astrological reliability, and a dog that’s busy excavating kibble from a plastic maze is a dog not supervising the diaper change.
+The Fun Feeder is a ten-dollar plastic maze bowl aimed at gulpers — and at the parent who needs dinner to last a little longer.

 What it actually changes